tzeikob/eslint-config-aargh/README.md

 )
 ```

-Which produces and runs a command as the following.
+which produces and runs a command as the following.

 ```sh
   npm install --save-dev eslint-config-aargh eslint@^#.#.# eslint-plugin-import@^#.#.# eslint-plugin-node@^#.#.# eslint-plugin-promise@^#.#.#